 Reasons for your doctor to request a resting and exercise radionuclide angiogram (RNA) include:

 If a screening exam (such as an electrocardiogram or ECG) suggests some type of heart disease that needs to be explored further, a resting and exercise RNA may be done.

 There may be other reasons for your doctor to recommend resting and exercise RNA.

-If you are pregnant or suspect that you may be pregnant, you should notify your health care provider due to the risk of injury to the fetus from radionuclide angiography.
+If you are pregnant or think you could be, tell your healthcare provider.
+There is risk of injury to the fetus from this test.
 Radiation exposure during pregnancy may lead to birth defects.
-If you are lactating, or breastfeeding, you should notify your health care provider due to the risk of contaminating breast milk with the radionuclide.
+If you are lactating, or breastfeeding, tell your healthcare provider due to the risk of contaminating breast milk with the radionuclide.

-A resting and exercise RNA may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+A resting and exercise radionuclide angiogram (RNA) may be done on an outpatient basis or as part of your stay in a hospital.
+Steps may vary depending on your condition and your doctor's practices.

 Generally, a resting and exercise RNA follows this process:

 Move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness from lying flat for the length of the test.

 Drink plenty of fluids and empty your bladder often for 24 to 48 hours after the test to help flush the remaining radioactive tracer from your body.

 A nurse will check the IV site for any signs of redness or swelling.
 If you notice any pain, redness, or swelling at the IV site after you go home, tell your doctor as this may be a sign of infection or other type of reaction.